kayamaraja/NTE_AUTOFISH/README.md

 Dont move window around!
 Script worked in a certain area of your monitor

-For more efficient fishing you can use OP Autoclicker. (it too needs administrator permission for correct work)
+For more efficient fishing you can use OP Autoclicker. (it also needs administrator permission for correct work)

 RU: